 Prof. Sarvapali Ramchurn is a Professor of Artificial Intelligence, Turing Fellow, and Fellow of the Institution of Engineering and Technology.
 He is the CEO of Reponsible AI UK, Director of the UKRI Trustworthy Autonomous Systems hub.
 He is also a Co-CEO of Empati Ltd, an AI startup working on decentralised green hydrogen technologies.
-His research is about the design of Responsible Artificial Intelligence for real-world socio-technical applications including energy systems and disaster management.
-His research involves applying techniques from Machine Learning, Data Science, and Game Theory.
-He has won multiple best paper awards for his research and is a winner of the AXA Research Fund Award for his work on Responsible Artificial Intelligence.
-He is the Chief Scientist for North Star Solar Ltd and advises a number of SMEs and Defence suppliers.
+His research is about the design of Responsible Artificial Intelligence for socio-technical applications including energy systems and disaster management.
+His research involves applying techniques from Machine Learning, HCI, and Game Theory.
+He has won multiple best paper awards for his research and is a winner of the AXA Research Fund Award (2018) for his work on Responsible Artificial Intelligence.
 He has pioneered the development of AI-based disaster response systems using multi-UAV systems, AI-driven large-scale battery management for smart grids, and an AI bot that outperformed more than 5M human players (top 0.7%) in the English Premier League Fantasy Football Tournament.
-His papers have been cited more than 7000 times (according to Google scholar).
-He is originally from Mauritius and is interested in promoting applications of AI in developing countries.
+His papers have been cited more than 8500 times (according to Google scholar).
+He is originally from Mauritius and is passionate about AI for Social Good and Environmental Sustainability.

 Education and Appointments

 2020 – Director of the UKRI Trustworthy Autonomous Systems Hub (£11.7m)

 - Member of the IPCO Technology Advisory Panel